vggls/language_models/README.md

   In the above formula we note that 'log' refers to the natural logarithm (base e).

 ## B. LSTM neural language model
+- Training-Validation-Test data: 3262-314-338 sentences, downloaded in tokenized form
+- For each token lower the first letter
+- Unknown words: Replace training tokens that appear less than 3 times with '< unk>' token and compute vocabulary V.
+  Then replace test tokens not included in the vocabulary with '< unk>'.
+- Embedding layer: In order to feed words into a neural language model we should create their vector representations.
+This is achieved via an embedding layer which is put at the beginning of the neural architecture.
+This layer takes as input an integer representation of each word and maps it into a vector of desired length (embedding_dim hyperparameter).
+This layer could be either trainable (case I) or pre-trained (case II).
+- LSTM language model general architecture: <!-- shold put image here -->

+        Embedding layer - LSTM layer(s) - Classification layer

+- The implemented models:

+  The experiments currently presented in main.ipynb utilize the below hyperparameters configuration.
+The choice of values is 'handmade' based on case-by-case experimentation.
+  This section will be enriched by considering Bayesian optimization technique for choosing the final values **(currently working on this)**.

+    - embedding_dim =
+    - GloVe pretrained word embeddings (for case II)
+    - num_layers =  (the number of lstm layers)
+    - hidden_dim =
+    - dropout_rate =
+    - criterion = nn.CrossEntropyLoss()
+    - optimizer = Adam
+    - learning_rate = 0.001
+    - sequence_length = 50 (the number of words used to predict the next word)
+    - batch_size = 128 (we train the model in batches of 128 51-word sequences (sequence_length=50 words, target=1 word)
+    - epochs = 50
+    - patience = 10 (we monitor the validation perplexity and train as long as there is improvement within 10 epochs from the last improved value)